Fettuccine Alfredo

 Instructions:

-• Cook the Fettuccine: Bring a generous pot of water to a rolling boil and add a pinch of salt.
+Bring a generous pot of water to a rolling boil and add a pinch of salt.
 Cook the fettuccine following the instructions on the package until it’s pleasantly firm (al dente).
 Once done, drain and set aside.

-• Prepare the Alfredo Sauce: In a roomy skillet over medium heat, let the butter melt.
+In a roomy skillet over medium heat, let the butter melt.
 Add the minced garlic and sauté for about 1-2 minutes until fragrant, making sure not to let it brown.

-• Add the Cream: Add the heavy cream and gently bring it to a simmer.
+Add the heavy cream and gently bring it to a simmer.
 Let it cook for about 2-3 minutes, stirring occasionally.

-• Incorporate Parmesan Cheese: Add the grated Parmesan cheese to the skillet and continue to simmer for another 2-3 minutes until the sauce thickens.
+Add the grated Parmesan cheese to the skillet and continue to simmer for another 2-3 minutes until the sauce thickens.

-• Combine Pasta and Sauce: Combine the cooked fettuccine with the Alfredo sauce in the skillet.
+Combine the cooked fettuccine with the Alfredo sauce in the skillet.
 Toss thoroughly to ensure every strand is coated in the creamy sauce.

-• Season and Garnish: Add salt and freshly ground black pepper according to your taste preferences.
+Add salt and freshly ground black pepper according to your taste preferences.
 Continue to toss until the fettuccine is well coated with the sauce.

-• Serve and Garnish: Transfer the creamy garlic fettuccine to serving plates.
+Transfer the creamy garlic fettuccine to serving plates.
 Sprinkle with freshly chopped parsley for a pop of color and extra flavor.

 Tips: